iamhannahkoh/ML-DL-Projects/README.md

   - Sequence-to-Vector vs Sequence-to-Sequence
   - Stock Market Prediction with LSTM

-### Anomaly Detection
-  - AutoEncoders

-### Ensemble Learning
-  - Sstacked Generalization

-The datasets used in this section are from multiple online resources including TensorFlow, Coursera, and personal blogs and the source files and references are speicifed at the bottom of each notebook.
-Please do not copy, cite, or distribute the notebooks in this repository.
+The datasets used in this section are from multiple online resources including TensorFlow, Coursera, and personal blogs.
+The source files and references are speicifed in each notebook.
+Please do not copy, cite, modify, or distribute the notebooks in this repository.